khalid-hussain/shaheen/chap12.md

 of the army to be given under an experienced general to subdue the border tribes in the North East.

-When Ferdinand's army entered Badr Bin Mughira's independent territory, they hardly faced any stiff resistance apart from an attack or two from the rear and the side flanks.
+When Ferdinand's army entered Badr bin Mughira's independent territory, they hardly faced any stiff resistance apart from an attack or two from the rear and the side flanks.
 The Christians had destroyed a number of cities along their path and marched in the Frontier Falcon's territory in high spirits.
 One